Mattwmaster58/os-wide-discord-emojis/README.md

 normalized all 2027 emojis in 0.474s.
 2027 skipped, 0 processed

 ```
-For a full list of available options, run `cli.py download --help`.
+For a full list of available options, run `cli.py dump --help`.

 ### Step 2: Generate a CopyQ command file